RudolfMan/blog_posts/2022/04-10-n+1-with-pubsub-liveviews-detect-with-open-telemetry.md

 ### How to detect the problem?

 Overall it's a good practice to have the project well instrumented and setup with observability.
-Similar to any kind of N+1 problems, this can be spotted relatively eacily with tracing.
+Similar to any kind of N+1 problems, this can be spotted relatively easily with tracing.

 Let's see how we can instrument it with [OpenTelemetry](https://opentelemetry.io/) and, for, at least, local development, observe traces in [OpenZipkin](https://zipkin.io/).